rust-lang/book/nostarch/chapter11.md

 ```

 You can also specify an optional third argument to each of these macros, which
-is a custom message that you'd like to be added to the failure message.
+is a custom message that you’d like to be added to the failure message.
 The
 macros expand to logic similar to this:

 ```rust,ignore